chmartin/chmartin.github.io/_posts/2019-03-18-EPL-History-Player-Stats.md

 ## Basic validation

 Let's do some of the basic checks that we did on the squad data on this player data.
-The goal is to prove it is consistant with the squad data at least.
+The goal is to prove it is consistent with the squad data at least.

 ### Team participation

 Again, we will start by checking our data against some big picture official statistics.
 The total dataset spans the 26 seasons of the EPL.
 We have a total of 13364 entries, one for each player who has participated in EPL competition.

 Before the '95-'96 season we have 22 squads per season, and only 20 after.
 These numbers mirror the reduction of the league going into the 1995 season.
-Using the simple `df_both['squad'].nunique()` we can confirm that a total of 49 different teams have participated in Englands top league over the last 26 years.
+Using the simple `df_both['squad'].nunique()` we can confirm that a total of 49 different teams have participated in England's top league over the last 26 years.

 ### League Champions